Trump pardons Scooter Libby in the CIA leak case: White House statement

-WASHINGTON — President Donald Trump on Friday pardoned I. “Scooter” Lewis Libby, who was convicted of perjury in a CIA leak while he was the chief of staff to former Vice President Dick Cheney.
+WASHINGTON — President Donald Trump on Friday pardoned I. “Scooter” Lewis Libby, who was convicted of perjury in a CIA leak case stemming from when he was the chief of staff to former Vice President Dick Cheney.

 The pardon comes as Trump and associates are coming under greater investigative scrutiny called a “witch hunt” by the president.